ebswortholiver/nextjs_svg-badge-generator/README.md

 ### SVG Name
 `svgName`

-This is to be written in plaintext just like the text property.
-Here are the currently avaliable options:
+These are fetched from simple icons, so you are to match their practices.
+Here are some examples:

-`typescript | `
+`Typescript | `

 ---